lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 - "Using GAP help system"
 - "Basic objects and constructions in the GAP language"
 keypoints:
-- "Care about names of variables and functions."
 - "Use command line editing."
 - "Use autocompletion instead of typing names of functions and variables in full."
 - "Use `?` and `??` to view help pages."